Optable/optable-web-sdk/README.md

 const sdk = new OptableSDK({ host: "dcn.customer.com", site: "my-site", insecure: true });
 ```

-However, since production DCNs only listen to TLS traffic, the above is meant to be used by Optable developers running the DCN locally for testing.
+Note that production DCNs only listen to TLS traffic.
+The `insecure: true` option is meant to be used by Optable developers running the DCN locally for testing.
 See [developer docs](https://github.com/Optable/optable-web-sdk/tree/master/docs) for other developer notes.

 ### Identify API